Suphiozturk8/MultiPastingBot/README.md

 # MultiPastingBot

-## Genel Bakış
+## Overview
-Bu Telegram botu, metin veya kod parçalarını paylaşmayı kolaylaştırmak için tasarlanmıştır.
-Bot, çeşitli hizmetler aracılığıyla metinleri yapıştırma (paste) işlemine tabi tutar ve paylaşılabilir bağlantılar oluşturur.
+This Telegram bot is designed to make it easy to share pieces of text or code.
+The bot will paste text through various services and generate shareable links.

-## Özellikler
+## Features
-1. Metin veya kod parçacığını paylaşmak için ilgili komutları kullanabilirsiniz.
+1. You can use the corresponding commands to share a snippet of text or code.
-    - Örneğin: `/paste <metin veya dosya_yanıtlama>`.
+    - For example: `/paste <text or reply_file>`.
-2. Bot, verilen içeriği seçilen yapıştırma hizmeti ile işleyerek paylaşılabilir bir bağlantı üretir.
-3. Oluşturulan bağlantıyı alıp istediğiniz gibi paylaşabilirsiniz.
+2. The bot processes the given content with the selected paste service and generates a shareable link.
+3. You can take the generated link and share it as you wish.

-## Kullanım
+## Usage
-1. Varsayılan yapıştırma hizmeti ile metin veya dosya gönderme:
+1. Sending text or files with the default paste service:
     - `/paste` (spaceb.in)
-2. Farklı yapıştırma hizmetlerini kullanma seçenekleri:
+2. Options to use different pasting services:
     - `/nekobin` (nekobin.com)
     - `/dpaste` (dpaste.org)
     - `/spacebin` (spaceb.in)
     - `/pasty` (pasty.lus.pm)
     - `/centos` (paste.centos.org)
+    - `/batbin` (batbin.me)

-## Kurulum
+## Installation
-1. Depoyu klonlayın: `git clone https://github.com/suphiozturk8/MultiPastingBot.git && cd MultiPastingBot`
+1. Clone the repository: `git clone https://github.com/suphiozturk8/MultiPastingBot.git && cd MultiPastingBot`
-2. Bağımlılıkları yükleyin: `pip install -r requirements.txt`
+2. Install the dependencies: `pip install -r requirements.txt`
-3. Telegram bot tokenınızı `config.py` dosyasında ayarlayın.
+3. Set your Telegram bot token in the `config.py` file.
-4. Botu çalıştırın: `python main.py`
+4. Run the bot: `python main.py`

-## Lisans
+## Licence
-Bu proje [MIT Lisansı](LICENSE) altında lisanslanmıştır.
+This project is licensed under the [MIT Licence](LICENSE).